 Apple iPhone owners have a bigger selection to choose from between the AirPods Pro (another perfect score recipient), Beats Powerbeats Pro, and the all-new Beats Powerbeats 4.
 All three models produce impressive sound and are a cinch to pair with any Apple smartphone, while boasting their own distinctive features.
-The AirPods Pro come with active noise cancellation, whereas the Powerbeats Pro and Powerbeats 4 have longer battery life and a more suitable fit for intense workouts.
+The AirPods Pro comes with active noise cancellation, whereas the Powerbeats Pro and Powerbeats 4 have longer battery life and a more suitable fit for intense workouts.
 Apple’s H1 chip also powers each device and opens the portal to many cool iOS 13 tricks.

 The best sport headphones you can buy today

 An all-around performer that hits every mark, the Elite Active 75t currently stands as the best sport headphones for working out.
 Jabra somehow managed to scale down the design, while increasing battery life (7.5 hours per charge, 28 hours with charging case) and the IPX rating (IP57), making these buds waterproof, dust- and sweat-resistant.
 Jabra also sells the buds in a variety of striking colorways, including Copper Black, Grey, Mint, Navy, Sienna, and Titanium Black.

 Even with its smaller form, the Elite Active 75t affords great comfort and on-ear stability.
 Seriously, they didn't move at all while we were working out.
 You’ll also enjoy the same vibrant audio associated with the Elite series, only this time the bass has been fine-tuned to achieve full, detailed sound.
 You can further customize the audio through Jabra's app, too.
-While they lack active noise cancellation, they were still very effective at blocking ambient noise.
+While lacking active noise cancellation, they were still very effective at blocking ambient noise.
 And that is just scratching the Elite Active 75t’s near-indestructible surface.

 Read our full Jabra Elite Active 75t review.

-Apple finally made a version of AirPods that you can wear to work out, making these the best sport headphones for iPhone users.
+Apple finally made a version of AirPods that you can wear to work out, making these one of the best sport headphones for iPhone users.
 With built-in sweat- and water-resistance, interchangeable ear tips and a new Transparency Mode, AirPods Pro are perfect for working out, whether you're in the gym or on the trails.

 While there's no companion app to create custom audio profiles, Apple added more audio-focused touch controls, which also work when these earbuds are paired with an Android phone.
 We also liked the active noise cancelling in the AirPods Pro, great for when you want to block everything out.
 Transparency Mode, which pipes in ambient noises, is helpful for when you need to be more aware of your surroundings.
 Another helpful feature set to arrive in an upcoming iOS update is spatial audio, which uses algorithms, along with the Pro’s gyroscope and sensors to sense head movement and adjust audio for a more immersive listening experience.

-However, the AirPods Pros' battery life — 4.5 hours, up to 24 with the charging case — is shorter than that of the Jabra Elite Active 75t, so you'll be plugging these in more often.
+However, the AirPods Pro’s battery life — 4.5 hours, up to 24 with the charging case — is shorter than that of the Jabra Elite Active 75t, so you'll be plugging these in more often.